Members Of 1969 ‘Amazin’ Mets Come Together For Good Cause At Stew Leonard’s In Yonkers

 Fans lined up Monday to spend a moment with their heroes and recapture a bit of their youth.

 The players joined forces again Monday, this time to support one another off the field.
-Proceeds from the Wishing Wells will be donated to the Alzheimer’s Association, a tribute to legendary Met pitcher Seaver, who was recently diagnosed with dementia.
+Proceeds from the Wishing Wells at Stew Leonard’s will be donated to the Alzheimer’s Association, a tribute to legendary Met pitcher Seaver, who was recently diagnosed with dementia.

 Time can never fade the real legacy of this team: unity.